Making Weather Maps Using the GeoNames Weather Web Service

 10. Extract and Process the Generalized Contours

-The bounding box feature is passed to the Intersector transformer, along with the generalized contours, to extract only those contours which fall within its bounds (for this demo, within the continental United States).
+The bounding box feature is passed to the Intersector transformer, along with the generalized contours, to extract only those contours that fall within its bounds (for this demo, within the continental United States).
 Next, the AreaBuilder transformer uses the extracted contours to build isotherm area features, or areas of equal temperature.
-This transformer also creates a list attribute, called weatherObs, containing all of the attributes of the input contour lines, including the temperature z-values.
+This transformer also creates a list attribute, weatherObs, containing all attributes of the input contour lines, including the temperature z-values.

-The ListHistogrammer transformer uses the weatherObs attribute to calculate how often each temperature value occurs within the contour area dataset and stores it as a list attribute called _histogram.
-The ListExploder transformer generates the new attributes count and value for each area feature, by exploding the _histogram list attribute.
-These two new attributes are used to create a color ramp for visualizing the temperature variations across the continental United States.
+The ListHistogrammer transformer uses the weatherObs attribute to count how often each temperature value occurs within the contour area dataset and stores the results as a list attribute called _histogram.
+The ListExploder transformer generates the new attributes count and value for each area feature by exploding the _histogram list attribute.
+These two new attributes are used to create a color ramp to visualize temperature variations across the continental United States.

 11. Build and Apply a Color Ramp for the Isotherm Area Features

 A color ramp is helpful for visualizing the gradual changes in a continuous phenomenon across an area of interest.
 A suitable color ramp will use colors that viewers intuitively associate with the phenomenon of interest.
 In this step, we will build a red-blue color ramp to show the gradual shifts in temperature across the continental United States.
-As red is a color often associated with higher temperatures, and blue is often associated with lower temperatures, this color ramp will progress from red to blue as temperature values shift from higher to lower.
+As red is often associated with higher temperatures and blue with lower ones, this color ramp will progress from red to blue as temperature values shift from higher to lower.

 First, the StatisticsCalculator transformer computes the minimum, maximum, and range values for the input isotherm areas based on the value attribute created by the ListExploder in Step 10.
-The two ExpressionEvaluator transformers calculate values for _red and _blue attributes, to be used to set the RGB fill value for each area.
-The Concatenator transformer creates a new attribute, fme_color, which contains the _red and _blue values of each isotherm area separated by a constant value (for green).
+The two ExpressionEvaluator transformers calculate values for the _red and _blue attributes, which are used to set the RGB fill value for each area.
+The Concatenator transformer creates a new attribute, fme_color, that contains the _red and _blue values for each isotherm area, separated by a constant value (green).

 step11_concatenator.jpg

 Lastly, an AttributeCopier transformer copies these RGB-formatted values for each area to the fme_fill_color format attribute.
 This attribute, when properly formatted as <redvalue>,<greenvalue>,<bluevalue>, controls the fill color that FME applies to area features.
 In this demo, the RGB values passed to the fme_fill_color attribute all specify colors within the red-blue color range.
-The result is a series of isotherm areas that gradually change from red, through violet, and to blue as temperatures change from higher values to lower values.
+The result is a series of isotherm areas that gradually change from red through violet to blue as temperatures decrease.

 12. Clean Up the Temporary Attributes and Write Out Isotherm Areas

 This last step uses the AttributeRemover transformer to remove all the extraneous or unnecessary attributes from the area isotherm features except for fme_color, fme_fill_color, and value.
-Next, the AttributeRenamer transformer changes the name of the value attribute to temperature, better indicating what phenomenon this attribute represents.
+Next, the AttributeRenamer transformer renames the value attribute to temperature, better indicating the phenomenon it represents.
 Finally, the isotherm area features are written in a format of your choosing.
 The demo shows a Logger transformer connected to the AttributeRenamer.
 Replace this Logger with a writer of your choosing.

-The resulting isotherm areas should look similar to the following, keeping in mind that the pattern you see in your results will likely differ based on temporal differences in temperature readings obtained from the HTTPCaller.
-Notice how there are still areas included in the isotherms which fall outside the bounds of the bounding box.
+The resulting isotherm areas should look similar to the following, keeping in mind that the pattern you see in your results will likely differ due to temporal differences in the temperature readings obtained from the HTTPCaller.
+Notice how there are still areas included in the isotherms that fall outside the bounds of the bounding box.
 These areas can be removed with a Clipper transformer.

 Results_VisualPreview.jpg